FedCampus/FedCampus-FLplatform/fedml-platform/readme/android-platform/subwork_sichang.md

     - Django server launch Flower server in background process.
         - Studied Selery, Huey, and APScheduler, and landed on using `multiprocessing` directly.
+    - Tried saving model parameters in the background Flower process using a custom `Strategy`, but it does not work because `django.core.exceptions.AppRegistryNotReady: Apps aren't loaded yet.`.
+    - Spawn a new process for each server requested, spawn a thread to monitor it so that it could save the parameters to DB.

 ## Up till 2023/4/21